 Each way betting explained here has its upsides and downsides like any other bet type.
 I’ve listed the pros and cons below.

-Is one bet better than the other?
-It depends on the bet, odds, and your risk tolerance.
 Each way bets are profitable if the event has high odds and your selection places, but remember you’re staking twice as much.
 Win bets are similar to betting with fixed odds meaning they offer a higher return since your wager isn’t diluted between two bets.

 Each way betting isn’t guaranteed to get you a win.
 But to increase your chances of profitability, consider the following tips: